 The really frustrating and unfortunate thing about these negative outcomes is that many can be avoided with thorough preparation, patience, and a dose of common sense.
-At they’re core, deals are simply an interaction between two (or more) parties; therefore empathy, understanding, sensibility, and communication is key.
+At their core, deals are simply an interaction between two (or more) parties; therefore empathy, understanding, sensibility, and communication are key.
 This article addresses what we believe are the top 5 deal killers and offers up a few suggestions on how to avoid them.

 1. Disorganization/ Poor Preparation

 First off, ask yourself if are you mentally prepared for, and committed to, the process.
 Every deal goes through peaks and valleys; understanding this and being committed to the process should be your first litmus test.